 Pennsylvania allowed its casinos to begin offering table games and live poker in 2010.
 Since that time, the live poker scene in the state has grown by leaps and bounds.

-Ten of the 12 PA casinos now offer poker, and monthly revenues from more than 220 tables across the state average above $4 million a month.
+Ten of the 12 PA casinos now offer poker.
+Monthly revenues from more than 220 tables across the state average more than $4 million a month.
 There’s cash game action running 24 hours a day, daily tournaments, and seasonal tournament series that rival some of the biggest in the nation.

 In fact, the top poker rooms in the state have grown into some of the best on the East Coast.
 Here’s a look at the top five live PA poker rooms and what makes them the best of the best in the Keystone State: